Design Guidelines for Noise-Tolerant Optimization with Applications in Robust Design: Case Study: An Acoustic Design Problem

 We consider the 2-D acoustic design problem under uncertainty studied by Ng and Willcox \cite{ng2014multifidelity}.
 An incoming wave enters a horn through its inlet and exits the outlet into the exterior domain with an absorbing boundary; see Figure~\ref{fig:horn}.
 The goal is to find the shape of the horn so as to optimize its efficiency.

-The propagation of the acoustic wave is modeled by the non-dimensional complex Helm-holtz equation \be \nabla^2 u+ \hat k^2u=0, \ee where $u$ represents velocity and $\hat k$ is the wave number.
+The propagation of the acoustic wave is modeled by the {dimensionless} complex Helmholtz equation \be \nabla^2 u+ \hat k^2u=0, \ee where $u$ represents velocity and $\hat k$ is the wave number.
 The design variables $b=(b_1,b_2,\cdots,b_6)$ in $\mathbb{R}^6$ define the flare half-widths.
-We impose bounds on the design variables, $b_L \leq b \leq b_U$, and assume that the dimensions, $a, L$, depicted in Figure~\ref{fig:horn} are given.
-The PDE is solved using a finite element method.
+We impose bounds on the design variables, $b_L \leq b \leq b_U$, and assume that the dimensions, $a, L$, depicted in Figure~\ref{fig:horn} are given. {The homogenous Neumann boundary condition is prescribed at the horn wall $\Gamma_{\text{wall}}$, and the first-order (Sommerfeld) radiation boundary condition is applied at $\Gamma_{\text{radiation}}$ and a source at the inlet $\Gamma_{\text{inlet}}$.
+For more details, see \cite[Section 2.2.2]{eftang2012two} and \cite[(4)]{udawalpola2008optimization}.} The PDE is solved using a finite element method.

 The model contains uncertainties.
 The impedances $z_l$ and $z_u$ of the lower and upper horn walls are not known, but are assumed to follow a Gaussian distribution, $N(50,3)$.
 Similarly, the wave number $\hat k$ is assumed to follow a uniform distribution Unif$(1.3,1.5)$.
 We characterize uncertainty by the random variable $\omega$, so that $\hat k(\omega)\sim\text{Unif}(1.3,1.5)$, $z_l(\omega)\sim N(50,3)$, and $z_u(\omega)\sim N(50,3)$.